-Clark Hinderlang, an Atlantic City school teacher, had what he calls a difficult life after he graduated from Chestnut Hill Academy in 1973.
+Clark Hindelang, an Atlantic City school teacher, had what he calls a difficult life after he graduated from Chestnut Hill Academy in 1973.

 “Over a 20-year period, I was diagnosed as a drug addict, with post traumatic stress disorder because of the death of my dad at age 12, depression, clinical depression, neurosis, manic depression, anxiety disorder,” he told the Local last week.
 “I also spent a week at the Caron Foundation in Reading, Pennsylvania for co-dependent issues.”

-In addition, Hinderlang said, was his alcoholism, which destroyed two of his three marriages and made relationships with his three children difficult.
+In addition, Hindelang said, was his alcoholism, which destroyed two of his three marriages and made relationships with his three children difficult.
 But it wasn’t the alcohol that drove his self-destructive behavior.

 He has been sober for 20 years now, and part of his personal healing, he said, has been coming to terms with being sexually abused several times by a Chestnut Hill Academy teacher between 1969 and 1973.

-This month, SCH acknowledged Hinderlang’s story in the form of a letter to its school community, prompting both Hinderlang to share his story and for many more to admit that they, too, had been abused by a CHA teacher many years ago.
+This month, SCH acknowledged Hindelang’s story in the form of a letter to its school community, prompting both Hindelang to share his story and for many more to admit that they, too, had been abused by a CHA teacher many years ago.

 Clifford died in 2011 at his home in Provincetown, Mass.
 He was apparently an inn manager at the time of his death.*

-The times were a lot different, Hinderlang acknowledged.
+The times were a lot different, Hindelang acknowledged.

 “There was not a great awareness of sexual abuse of children back in the 1960s and 1970s,” he said.